 Is this then potentially brand awareness and publicity that you might be missing out on because your brand assets are not different enough?
 Consider the following for Social Media to give your brand a distinct identity head start and protect yourself from a mistaken identity shock of “Red Wedding” proportions.

-3. Think beyond trends – this will give longevity with your brand and it’s recognition.
+Think beyond trends – this will give longevity to your brand and its recognition.

 Create your own content and photos and avoid the stock imagery as often as possible.

 Find your own voice and tribe and not align with someone else’s.

 These tips alone don’t make fully distinct brand identity and you should speak to a branding expert to ensure that you create something that will be unique to your industry yet cohesive across all of your promotional tools and assets.
 They will also ensure that your branding remains true to the overall vision of your business.